-The leverage indicator in T3 2020 (12.6%) goes in favor of the high solvency of the banking sector.
+The leverage indicator in Q3 2021 (11.5%) goes in favour of the high solvency of the banking sector.
 Liquidity ratios are consistently higher than the regulatory minimum.

-The share of NPLs is at the lowest level since this indicator was enforced (2008).
+Liquid asset share in total asset of banking sector was 37.5% at the end of November 2021.
+In favour of stabile structure of financing and generally liquidity of banking sector also goes and loan deposit ratio with percentage of 84.4%.